pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 development to deepening the people's promotion of Shanghai's reform and opening up, these strategic and overall thinking and practices have fully prepared and tested him for planning the great chess game of national development in the future.

 (4) Comrade Xi Jinping's extraordinary political boldness and superb political wisdom have opened up a broad vision for this thought
 Times make heroes.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has taken up the burden of leaders of major countries with extraordinary political courage, superb political wisdom and excellent political ability, and has become the core of the Party Central Committee and the core of the whole Party, which has provided a broad practice for the establishment of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era Comrade Xi Jinping has extraordinary political boldness.
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has taken up the burden of leaders of major countries with extraordinary political courage, superb political wisdom and excellent political ability, and has become the core of the Party Central Committee and the core of the whole Party, which has provided a broad practice for the establishment of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era Comrade Xi Jinping has extraordinary political boldness.
 "The true colors of heroes are revealed through the sea.”
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has led the whole Party and the people of the whole country to carry out great struggles with many new historical characteristics.
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has led the whole Party and the people of the whole country to carry out great struggles with many new historical characteristics.
 In the face of reform, Comrade Xi Jinping stressed that deepening reform will inevitably touch the "cheese" of some people, and it is impossible for everyone to be happy when encountering the fetters of various